malaviya-parth/CN/06_TransportLayer/01_UDP/02_udp.md

 - Queues are mapped with port numbers.
 Queues are closed when process terminates.
 - UDP takes and gives messages from the queue.
 - If outgoing queue is full OS helps by asking client process to wait before sending any new messages.
-- WHen message arrive UDP check if mapped incoming queue is there or not, if not then it sends port unreachable message through ICMP.
+- When message arrive UDP check if mapped incoming queue is there or not, if not then it sends port unreachable message through ICMP.
 - If incoming queue overflow then UDP drops user datagram and asks for port unreachable message to be sent to the server.

 ## Uses